Hypermodernism (chess): History

 In 1922, Réti published Die neuen Ideen im Schachspiel (English: The New Ideas in Chess), an examination of the evolution of chess thinking from the time of Paul Morphy through the beginning of the Hypermodern school.
 The name "hypermodern" was originated by Tartakower; his book Die hypermoderne Schachpartie (English: The Hypermodern Chess Game) was published in 1924.
 Nimzowitsch's book Mein System (English: My System) was published in 1925 through to 1927 in five installments.
 It discusses elements of hypermodernism, but focuses mainly on positional chess.

+New developments

+At a time when many top players, such as Emanuel Lasker and José Raúl Capablanca, feared that the increasingly refined positional technique might lead to a draw death, the hypermodern movement, together with the dynamic style of Alexander Alekhine, broadened the strategic possibilities available to master players and contributed to major developments in chess theory during 1920s.
+This period in chess history developed alongside the cultural and artistic dynamism of the Roaring Twenties.
+In this creative spirit, the period also witnessed the development and popularisation of numerous new opening systems, particularly the Indian Defences and other hypermodern openings that reshaped opening theory.